lake-wg/edhoc/draft-ietf-lake-edhoc.md

 <!-- Test vector index (int) 34900 -->

 EDHOC with static Diffie-Hellman keys and raw public keys is used.
 In this test vector, a key identifier is used to identify the raw public key.
+No auxiliary data is sent in the message exchange.

 ~~~~~~~~~~~~~~~~~~~~~~~
 method (Static DH Based Authentication)